Investment Fee Erosion Calculator

 The hidden fee: tax on active fund turnover

 Actively managed funds often trade heavily, producing short-term capital gains that (in taxable accounts) are taxed at higher rates than long-term gains.
-In tax-advantaged accounts wrappers, this doesn't matter (no tax).
-In general investment accounts, it does — actively managed funds held outside tax wrappers can produce 0.5-1% annual tax drag that index funds don't.
-This is why the advice "hold tax-inefficient investments in tax-advantaged accounts" matters — active funds in tax-advantaged account, passive funds everywhere is the tax-efficient arrangement.
+In tax-advantaged accounts, this doesn't matter (no tax).
+In general investment accounts, it does — actively managed funds held outside tax-advantaged accounts can produce 0.5-1% annual tax drag that index funds don't.
+This is why holding tax-inefficient investments inside tax-advantaged accounts is often described as tax-efficient — active funds in the tax-advantaged account, passive funds elsewhere.

 Four practical approaches:

-Switch platform.
-Moving from 0.45% platform fee to 0.15% on a 300,000 portfolio saves 900/year.
+Switching platform.
+Moving from a 0.45% platform fee to 0.15% on a 300,000 portfolio saves 900/year.
 Switching requires form-filling but is straightforward.
-Most platforms handle the transfer without capital gains consequences (in-specie transfer).
+Most platforms handle the transfer without triggering capital gains (an in-kind transfer).

-Switch to passive funds.
-Replacing 0.75% active fund with 0.10% index fund saves 0.65% annually.
-Only works if you believe index investing is viable long-term (the evidence strongly supports this).
+Switching to passive funds.
+Replacing a 0.75% active fund with a 0.10% index fund saves 0.65% annually.
+This assumes index investing suits the investor's long-term approach.

-Cap platform fees at flat rate.
-For large portfolios, flat-fee platforms (Interactive Investor) beat percentage-based ones.
-The break-even is roughly 120,000-180,000 depending on the compared platforms.
+Flat-fee platforms.
+For large portfolios, flat-fee platforms can beat percentage-based ones.
+The break-even is roughly 120,000-180,000 depending on the platforms compared.

-Consolidate pensions.
-Multiple workplace pensions from previous jobs often carry 0.5%+ annual charges.
-Consolidating into a low-fee pension typically saves 0.3-0.5% annually on the consolidated balance.
+Consolidating retirement accounts.
+Multiple workplace retirement accounts from previous jobs often carry 0.5%+ annual charges.
+Consolidating into a low-fee account typically saves 0.3-0.5% annually on the consolidated balance.

 A combination of all four for the right investor can reduce total fee drag from 2% to under 0.3% — a 1.7% annual improvement, compounding over decades into hundreds of thousands of units.